What is Cervical Screening?

 Supporting trans man or non-binary person with a cervix.

-If you are a trans man or non binary person with a cervix you are still entitled and its as important to come for your smear test as it is a cisgender woman.
-We are aware that many people find this worrying or fear they will be judged.
-This is absolutely not the case.
 For more information please visit Trans and non-binary cancer screening | Cancer Research UK.
 We have enabled booking online of these appointments.
 Please ensure that you are aged 25 or over.
-Smears are due every 3 years or every 5 if you are over the age of 50 years.
+Smears are due every 5 years.

 What are the Benefits of Cervical Screening?